 - Offer residents the opportunity to purchase effective Indian Myna bird traps on completion of their participation in scheduled community education workshops.

 - Work cooperatively with other councils, agencies and local organisations to better understand Indian Myna bird education and control programs.

 Sign up for our Indian Myna Bird Action Program

 - The effects of Indian Myna birds on human health and the environment

 - Other methods to discourage Indian Myna birds calling your backyard home.

 Following completion of our online training, participants will have the opportunity to purchase an Indian Myna bird trap, tailor-made by one of our local Men’s Sheds, or alternatively download PeeGree Trap Plan(402KB, PDF) to build your own trap.

-- Take your referral letter to your local men's shed, provide photo identification and pay $50 to receive your trap - payment method is cash only
+- Contact your local men’s shed to confirm stock and then take your referral letter to your local men's shed, provide photo identification and pay $50 to receive your trap - payment method is cash only

 - You can then commence trapping.